 1. You’ll need to muddle the mint with the syrup you’re using inside the shaker, which you can do either by using a cocktail muddler or substituting it with a wooden spoon.
 The whole purpose is to break up the fresh mint leaves and let go of the mint oils.

-Among the many kinds of cocktail muddlers, like the traditional toddy sticks or the sleek ones with little nubs on end, use whichever one you’re most comfortable with.
+Use whichever one you’re most comfortable with among the many kinds of cocktail muddlers, like the traditional toddy sticks or the sleek ones with little nubs on end.

 Add some fresh mint leaves into the shaker, along with a tablespoon of simple syrup or whatever sweet component you’re adding to the drink (if you’re using sugar, dissolve it with the lime juice, even add more sugar if needed)and gently press the muddler into the concoction once or twice to bring out the minty flavor and release the minty oils.

 You can also muddle the juice squashed with lime and mint instead of using lime juice.
 Remember not to muddle the mint very hard, the shaking done in the next steps would lead to further extraction of oils.